babashka/nbb/README.md

 Additional goals are:

-- Fast startup without relying a custom version of Node.js.
+- Fast startup without relying on a custom version of Node.js.
+- Small artifact (current size is around 1.2MB).
 - Support building small TUI apps using [Reagent](#reagent).
 - Complement [babashka](https://babashka.org/) with libraries from the Node.js ecosystem.